criblio/elastic-cribl-monitoring/README.md

     - You can add the field to the component template in the index template.
 You may have to reindex the existing index and/or do a rollover to have new data come in with the updated mapping.

 4. The metrics index uses TSDS under the hood, so you can use Elasticsearch’s [Downsample](https://www.elastic.co/guide/en/elasticsearch/reference/current/downsampling.html) ILM action, to reduce storage over time as metrics become less relevant.

+5. (Optional) If your environment emits metric timestamps with nanosecond precision, you can use `date_nanos` for `@timestamp` by applying `ecm_metrics_component_template_date_nanos.json` and then rolling over the `metrics-cribl-internal` data stream.
+    - This helps when events differ only below millisecond precision.
+    - This does **not** fix true duplicate events (same dimensions and same exact timestamp).
+    - Avoid partial template updates that only set `@timestamp`, because they can remove required TSDS dimension mappings.

 #### Available Dashboards